brenns10/libstephen/STYLE.md

 ### Error Handling

+* Error handling should be a high priority, but it should not overtake the entire code -- especially with code to handle rare and difficult to handle memory allocation errors.
+So, errors thrown by `malloc` will be dealt with by `smb_new()` by printing to stderr and terminating.
+Any call to `smb_new()` can be assumed to be successful without error checking.
+There will be no memory allocation error handling.
 * Error handling should always be achieved by a `status` parameter to a function.
 The status parameter should be the last parameter in the function, and it should have type `smb_status*`.
-* `smb_status` should be an enumerated type, defining status codes named like
+* `smb_status` should be an integer, defining status codes as constants:
-  constants:
   + `SMB_SUCCESS`
   + `SMB_INDEX_ERROR`
   + `SMB_NULL_ERROR`